Skip to main content

 Understanding Dutch Rental Contracts

-The Netherlands has strong tenant protections, but you need to understand your contract.
-The Good Landlordship Act (Wet goed verhuurderschap), introduced in 2023, aims to prevent exploitation and ensure fair treatment.
+The Netherlands has strong tenant protections, but you still need to understand what you are signing.
 Your contract should clearly state the rent amount and payment terms, deposit details including amount and return conditions, contract duration and notice periods, included utilities and shared costs, house rules and restrictions, and maintenance responsibilities.

 Always review rental contracts carefully and seek legal advice if something seems unclear.